Assess AI Readiness for

 Can you assess a single company or does it have to be the full portfolio?

-We do both.
-Single-company assessments work well when you're considering a specific AI investment for one business.
-Portfolio-wide assessments are better when you're setting an AI strategy at the GP level and want to know where to allocate resources.
-The methodology is the same either way.
+Both.
+Single-company assessments work when you're weighing a specific AI investment for one business.
+Portfolio-wide works better when you're setting AI strategy at the GP level and need to know where to put resources.
+Same methodology either way.

 How is this different from what the big consulting firms offer?

-Two differences.
+Two things.
 First, we specialize in PE and alternative investments.
-We understand the operating model, the hold period constraints, and the value creation lens.
-Second, our assessments are designed to lead to action, not shelf-ware.
-A 200-page deck with market sizing doesn't help you decide which company to start with next quarter.
+We get the operating model, the hold period, and the value creation lens.
+Second, our assessments are built to lead to action, not shelf-ware.
+A 200-page deck with market sizing doesn't help you pick which company to start with next quarter.

 Do you also build the AI systems after the assessment?

 Yes.
-If the assessment identifies companies that are ready, we can move directly into deployment through our Custom Build engagement.
-If companies need prep work first, we design the remediation roadmap and can support the transition through our Strategic Advisory service.
+If the assessment finds companies that are ready, we move straight into deployment through our Custom Build engagement.
+If companies need prep work first, we design the fix-it roadmap and support the transition through Strategic Advisory.

 What does the assessment actually deliver?

-You get four things: a readiness score for each company across all five dimensions, a prioritized ranking of which companies to start with, a specific action plan for each company (what to fix, what to build, what to defer), and an estimated ROI projection for the top-priority AI use cases.
-Everything fits in a concise briefing document designed for IC-level review.
+Four things.
+A score for each company across all five dimensions.
+A ranked list of which companies to start with.
+An action plan for each company (what to fix, what to build, what to defer).
+And an ROI projection for the top AI use cases.
+Everything fits in a briefing document designed for IC review.

 Know Where Your Portfolio Stands Before You Invest in AI

-The difference between AI that delivers and AI that disappoints comes down to readiness.
-Let's assess your portfolio and build a plan that starts with the companies where conditions are right.
+The difference between AI that works and AI that flops is readiness.
+Let's assess your portfolio and build a plan that starts where the conditions are right.